STUDY DESIGN

 WARNINGS AND PRECAUTIONS

-- In the event of significant elevations in liver function tests, e.g. ALT or AST >5x the upper limit of normal (ULN) or ALT or AST >3x ULN with bilirubin >2x ULN, dosing should be interrupted and laboratory tests closely followed until the abnormalities resolve.
-Following the resolution of liver function test elevations, consider the benefits and risks of resuming treatment
+- Significant elevations in LFTs (e.g., ALT or AST >5x the upper limit of normal (ULN) or ALT or AST >3x ULN with bilirubin >2x ULN)

 Hypersensitivity Reactions, Including Anaphylaxis